zxnb01/templatesApp/README.md

 # Video Template Marketplace

-A production-quality Flutter mobile app for browsing and uploading video editing templates.
-Built with clean architecture principles and a minimalist, startup-grade UI.
+A Flutter mobile app for browsing and uploading video editing templates.
+Built with clean architecture principles and a minimalist UI.

 ## Features